-This 2-day conference features both an introductory and advanced track on bringing FDCPA lawsuits.
+The 2017 conference was held March 27th and 28th, 2017 in New Orleans, LA.
+This 2-day 2017 conference featured both an introductory and advanced tracks on bringing FDCPA lawsuits.

 - Employed by government, legal services, or non-profit agencies;

 - National Association of Consumer Bankruptcy Attorneys (NACBA) members who have been members since at least 2015 and have practices limited to consumer debtors; or

 - National Association of Consumer Advocates (NACA) members.1 2

 1 Private attorneys wishing to attend the Introductory Track who are not currently NACA members should apply for NACA membership by January 31, 2017.
 To become a member of NACA, please apply at http://www.consumeradvocates.org.

 2 Private attorneys wishing to attend the Advanced Track must have been NACA members since at least 2015.

 - Won summary judgment or successfully defeated a motion to dismiss in at least 5 FDCPA cases.